Elden123/Hub/README.md

     * 5.6, -43.543, 100.000, 56342.34698, -7865.342
   * Text, Strings
     * "Jack", "Ice Cream", "a", "145", "#tbh", "How are you doing to day?"
+  * Ture of false, boolean
+    * true or false

 Lets look at what all of these varialbes look like in code